-Weight at age in catch, weight at age in landings, and weight at age in discards were estimated separately.
+Weight-at-age in catch, weight-at-age in landings, and weight-at-age in discards were estimated separately.
 Weights were assigned only for the years where ages from the new aging procedure (WKARFLO; ICES 2007, 2008) were available (since 2000).

-Weight at age in the stock was estimated by applying weight-length relationship to length data from age-length key and averaging obtained weights within age groups.
+Weight-at-age in the stock was estimated by applying weight-length relationship with length data from age-length key and averaging obtained weights within age groups.